Last Updated on Tuesday, 19 May 2015, 17:42 by GxMedia

 There will be three events with the Independence Day celebration commencing at 08:00 hours.
 There will be no flag raising at the National Park as is customary.
 May 26 will entail a military guard of honour and the customary general salute on the President’s arrival.
 That will be followed by other items, including prayers, recital of national pledge, and singing of the National Anthem and patriotic songs.

 Most significant, Vieria said is the laying of eight wreaths to honour Independence heroes.
 These wreaths will be laid by representatives of selected groups such as women, political parties and Trade Unions.

 He said there will be a 21-gun salute, a two minute silence also.
 “It is a culmination of events of that the President feels are the best thing for him to start that day and the traditional hoisting of the National Flag.”

-The inauguration ceremony at the National Stadium will commence atwith a national show of local performances and by 16:00hours the second segment will commence with the arrival of the President.
+The inauguration ceremony at the National Stadium will commence at 15:00pm with a national show of local performances and by 16:00hours the second segment will commence with the arrival of the President.

 The program is not yet completed, but some aspects include military guard of hounor and parachute shoot jumping.
 There will again be special invitees and regional leaders.
 The event will be televised nationally.